PKazm/SF2_Eth_FFT/README.md

 ## Python tests

-Initial tests involved creating a byte array from 1024 sin wave samples.
-For fun, multiple sin waves were added together to create a signal with a high amplitude and multiple lower amplitude signals.
+Initial tests involved creating a byte array from 1024 sine wave samples.
+For fun, multiple sine waves were added together to create a signal with a high amplitude and multiple lower amplitude signals.

 ![Generated Samples](Python/Input_Signal.png)